Neural Operator: Learning Maps Between Function Spaces: Learning Operators

 \section{Learning Operators}

+In subsection~\ref{sec:genericPDE}, we describe the generic setting of PDEs to make the discussions in the following setting concrete.
 In subsection \ref{sec:PS}, we outline the general problem of operator learning as well as our approach to solving it.
 In subsection \ref{sec:discretization}, we discuss the functional data that is available and how we work with it numerically.